eshsrobotics/website-challenge-2019/README.md

 * Possibly have some way of viewing the Team's 3D Models bots
 * Maybe have a shine effect, possibly for some of the sponsor icons
 * Theme support
+* Create abstraction over image element, such that clicking on image yields an enlarged photo, with extra features

 ### Blogging System
 * Blogging system can be controlled by in-house (very basic) CMS